suhanidubey12/Fem-care/README.md

-# FEM-CARE AI
+# FEM-CARE

-FEM-CARE AI is an artificial intelligence–powered women’s health assistance platform designed to help users understand and manage symptoms related to PCOS (Polycystic Ovary Syndrome) and hormonal health challenges.
+FEM-CARE is an artificial intelligence–powered women’s health assistance platform designed to help users understand and manage symptoms related to PCOS (Polycystic Ovary Syndrome) and hormonal health challenges.
 The platform combines machine learning, symptom tracking, data visualization, and an empathetic wellness chatbot to provide personalized insights and emotional support in a single, unified application.

 FEM-CARE AI focuses on accessibility, privacy, and user comfort, offering actionable wellness guidance rather than clinical diagnosis.